rixx/books.rixx.de/data/reviews/diane-duane/deep-wizardry/index.md

 While I was still fascinated with the world Duane builds, and the very poetic language she uses, I felt that she mostly re-used the first book's plot, relocating it to the ocean.
-It also got a bit too dramatic for me; since I didn't believe that Nita would actually have to die, the foreshadowing and plot was pretty clear.
-Then again, it's a book aimed at children, so I guess I can't really complain here.
+It also got a bit too dramatic for me; since I didn't believe that Nita would actually have to die, the foreshadowing and plot was clear.
+Then again, it's a book aimed at children, so I can't really complain here.